docknetwork/api-docs/source/index.html.md

 }
 ```

-### credential_unrevoke
+### credential_revoke
-This event indicates a credential has been unrevoked.
-It will fire when a credential has been unrevoked.
+This event indicates a credential has been revoked.
+It will fire when a credential has been revoked.

+<div style="clear:both"></div>

 > SAMPLE JSON PAYLOAD